 - Merry Mary Morning will find you ready for any morning with this quick wake-up juice made of tomatoes, cucumber, celery, adding cilantro, jalapeno, and lemon to taste.

 - The Sparkling Refresher is more like a cocktail without cheating by adding spritzer to the combination of orange, apple, and ruby-red grapefruit.

 My Ultimate Green Juice

 My favorite green combo is mixing kale, spinach, celery, cucumber, carrot, green apple, and green grapes.
 If I want a bit of a kick, I add ginger or cilantro.
 I can feel the detox working gently right after I finish drinking the juice.
-I also get a nice energy boost if I mix flax seed and almonds to the juicer with the other ingredients.
+I also get a nice energy boost if I mix flaxseed and almonds to the juicer with the other ingredients.

 I can tell you juicing changed me and my life.
-I lost the weight I wanted to lose, it has stayed off, and I now enjoy my days in a whole new way.
+I lost the weight I wanted to lose, it has stayed off, and I now enjoy my days in a new way.
 I have the energy, not only to work but to play again.
 And I have never had so much fun doing it with fresh fruits and veggies.
-There is a side effect that crept up on me without me knowing it.
+But, there is a side effect that crept up on me without me knowing it.
 I lost my taste for processed sugar.

-I love juicing, while many people don’t really get the benefits of juicing, when you read about Juicing Facts And Top Myths, you might change your mind 😉
+I love juicing; while many people don’t really get the benefits of juicing when you read about Juicing Facts And Top Myths, you might change your mind 😉

 About the Author

 The juicing man behind WiseJuicing.com I love juicing since it changed my life for the better.
 I share juicing recipes, what I’ve learned about juicing, what I love, and what helps me stay green.